linux-cultist/venv-selector.nvim/README.md

 - Plug and play, no configuration required
 - Switch back and forth between virtual environments without restarting neovim
+- Cached virtual environment that ties to your workspace for easy activation subsequently
 - Requires [fd](https://github.com/sharkdp/fd) and
   [Telescope](https://github.com/nvim-telescope/telescope.nvim) for fast searches, and visual pickers.